-- Understanding the meaning of behaviour – when do we need to adjust support and why?
+- Understanding the meaning of behaviour – the neuroscience behind regulation and wellbeing, when do we need to adjust support and why?

 - When our needs are not met – understanding our universal needs and impact of having a disability

-- The lens’ we apply to understanding behaviour
+- The lens’ and assumptions we apply to understanding behaviour

-- Applying a human rights and quality of life lens to our planning
+- Applying a human rights, quality of life and wellbeing lens to our planning

 - Supporting needs and reducing stress – unpacking underlying needs and embedding support